dee-me-tree-or-love/happy-and-alex-typed-lukcal/README.md

 # Happy & Alex: Typed `Pol`ish Notation (`Łuk`asiewicz) `Cal`culator

-This is a home of the `pollukcal` language.
+This is a home of the `lukcal` language.

 > 🪄 This is a project for experimenting with
 > [Happy](https://haskell-happy.readthedocs.io/en/latest/) and